pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 The augmented matrix characterizes the system completely because it contains all the numbers appearing in the system.

-# Existence and Uniqueness of solutions
+# Existence and Uniqueness of Solutions

 Consider a system of two linear equations with two unknowns,